das-labor/workadv_das-labor/README.md

 ## Customizing the map

-You find the map file in branch `gh-pages`.
+You find the map in `map.json`.
 You can open and edit it with the [Tiled](https://www.mapeditor.org/) editor.

+After push it will be deployed to branch `gh-pages` and made available to github pages.

 The page leading to the workadventure-room is https://pintman.github.io/workadv_das-labor/